franchsli/whatsapp_clone_django/README.md

       if the message is found, replace all its text and add the 'Edited' thing.
       *THIS IS FOR REDUCING REQUEST IN HALF (or so)*

+## ANOTHER THINGS TO DO

 - optimize all the possible code.
 - Use more with statements (????)
 - Re think if consumers should create contacts or create another consumer for that (i don't think so).....
-- Make something to prevent notification showing if the notification is from the same contact in the displayed chat (if there is some displayed chat obviously)
 - Rework messages list:
   - Display 'Yesterday' if the message has more than a day of difference but less than two.
 - **FIX** Some messages width break the chat container after using 'show more'
 - Make a custom theme (really dark) and use it as a dark mode.
 - Add more animations.
+- Add more sounds (if possible).
 - Implement something to archive group-like Chats.
 - Add HTMX functionality to the 3 pills for filtering the chat list:
   - Think about adding archived_groups view.